 Stuart’s Op Courage journey: "I can carry on a normal life, instead of the burden of PTSD"

 Jon and Op Courage peer support: "The biggest step is realising you do need help.
 You aren't alone."

 People who have served in the UK armed forces can access our specialist veterans mental health and wellbeing service called Op Courage.

-Find out more about the Op Courage NHS Veterans Mental Health and Wellbeing Service for South Central or refer yourself for support (opens in new browser tab)
+Visit the Op Courage NHS Veterans Mental Health and Wellbeing Service to refer yourself (opens in new browser tab)

 Mental Health Awareness Week takes place every May to raise awareness of mental health issues and combat the stigma and isolation people with these conditions often experience.
 The theme for 2022 is Loneliness #IveBeenThere

-Find out more about Mental Health Awareness Week (opens in new browser tab)
+Find out more about Mental Health Awareness Week (opens new browser tab)

 It's also 40 years this month since the Falklands War took place in 1982 - this was the last armed conflict that Britain fought alone.

 If you're having trouble viewing the videos or to see more of our film content:

 Visit our YouTube channel (opens in new browser tab)